ruby-gnome/ggit/README.md

 # ruby-ggit

-<p style="color: brown">This projet is currently held in abeyance due to
-a lack of time.
-Feel free to contribute and extend it.</p>
+**This projet is currently held in abeyance due to a lack of time.
+Feel free to contribute and extend it.**

 Ruby loader for [libgit2-glib](https://git.gnome.org/browse/libgit2-glib) based on the ruby gobject-introspection gem from the
 [ruby-GNOME2](https://github.com/ruby-gnome2/ruby-gnome2) project.